 Based on theoretical analysis and research results, we recommend that the tax authorities will divide non-profit organizations into two to three categories: public welfare, mutual all, and commercial, non-profit organizations according to the practice of British and the UK.
-Give a higher degree of tax-free, and the lower non-profit organization is given to a lower extent.
+Give a higher degree of tax-free, and the lower nonprofit organization is given to a lower extent.
 In 1979, the Taiwan Ministry of Finance stipulated education, culture, public welfare, and charitable organizations or tissue tax exemptions.
 Later, in 1995, the Ministry of Finance prevented fraud, commercial, and income in taxation to prevent illegal activities.
 It seems to be further discussed.
 Whether the non-profit organization should pay taxes should not be ignored the nature of non-profit organizations and the theoretical basis for tax exemption.
-It is recommended to consider the practice of the UK, the United States, Singapore, Japan, and Germany, which defines the taxation of non-profit organizations to violate organizational purposes or business activities that do not meet the organizations-used in charity.
-Objective, even taxing in different ways.
-In addition, this study only focuses on public welfare, mutuality, and business and has not further classified the function of non-profit organizations, which may not be perfect.
-For example, this study also excluded the management of churches and temples based on the legislation of the consortium.
-Does it depend on whether the tax reduction or tax-free?
-Further discussions are still needed in the future.
+It is recommended that Taiwan's government should take the practice of the UK, the United States, Singapore, Japan, and Germany into consideration, which defines the taxation of non-profit organizations to violate organizational purposes or business activities that do not meet the organizations-used in charity.
+In the objective reality, even taxing levy exists in different ways.
+This study only focuses on public welfare, mutuality, and business and has not further classified the function of non-profit organizations, which may not be comprehensive.
+This study also excludes the management of churches and temples based on the legislation of the consortium.
+Therefore, further discussions on the issue of NPOs' taxing levy need to be put more effort.